2025–26 División de Honor de Rugby: Competition format

-Each team plays ten games - one game against each opponent.
-Then the league divides into two groups: the top six teams progress to Group A and the remaining five teams progress to Group B. The teams play five additional games, facing the other members of their groups once more.
+Each team plays ten games, one game against each opponent.
+Then the league divides into two groups: the top six teams progress to Group A and the remaining five teams progress to Group B. The teams face the other members of their groups once more, meaning Group A teams play a total of 15 games while Group B play 14.

-Eight teams progress through to the playoffs, meaning the top two teams from Group B qualify along with the six teams from Group A.
+Eight teams progress through to the playoffs: the top two teams from Group B qualify along with the six teams from Group A.

 Promotion and relegation

 The second-tier División de Honor B de Rugby is made up of three regional groups.
 The top eight teams across the three groups play off; the champion is promoted to División de Honor.

 Like the 2024/25 season, two teams would be relegated, reducing the league to 10 teams.

 Teams

 Pozuelo and Les Abelles were relegated while Liceo Francés were promoted.